-- The “annamrita program” is carried out in Government aided and non-aided Schools.
-The Education Inspectors of The Education Department of the Government of Maharashtra allocate the schools.
+- The Annamrita program is carried out in Government aided as well as non-aided Schools.
+In Government Aided schools, the Education Inspectors of The Education Department of the Government of Maharashtra allocate the schools.
 The same is approved by The Parent Teacher Association and the Management of these schools.

 - The facility is available only for schools that have secular policy for admissions.
 For primary section each meal provides 12 grams of protein and 450 cal energy and for secondary section each meal provides 20 grams of protein and 700 cal energy.
 The government provides the raw rice and a minimum cooking charge of Rs 3.50 per child, the remainder of the expenses are borne by ourselves.

 - We are only able to provide Mid Day Meals to Non Aided schools with donor support because Non aided schools are not covered under the Government of India, Mid Day Meal scheme.
 So non aided school meal project is completely managed and funded by Annamrita NGO through fundraising.